feathr-ai/feathr/docs/concepts/feature-generation.md

 ---
 layout: default
-title: Feathr Feature Generation and Materialization
+title: Feature Generation and Materialization
 parent: Feathr Concepts
 ---

-# Feature Generation
+# Feature Generation and Materialization

-Feature generation is the process to create features from raw source data into a certain persisted storage.
+Feature generation (also known as feature materialization) is the process to create features from raw source data into a certain persisted storage in either offline store (for further reuse), or online store (for online inference).

 User could utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
-This is desirable when the feature transformation is computation intensive or when the features can be reused(usually in offline setting).
-Feature generation is also useful in generating embedding features.
-Embedding distill information from large data and it is usually more compact.
+This is desirable when the feature transformation is computation intensive or when the features can be reused (usually in offline setting).
+Feature generation is also useful in generating embedding features, where those embeddings distill information from large data and is usually more compact.

 ## Generating Features to Online Store

 When we need to serve the models online, we also need to serve the features online.
-We provide APIs to generate features to online storage for future consumption.
+Feathr provides APIs to generate features to online storage for future consumption.
 For example:

 ```python
 client = FeathrClient()
 redisSink = RedisSink(table_name="nycTaxiDemoFeature")